collinloo/Sentiment-Analysis-with-Deep-NLP/README.md

 ![png](img/rm_modelB_results.png?raw=true)

+### Observation
-The precision score for negative prediction is much lower than model A, .807 vs .834.
-However, this model only takes less than 10 minutes to train.
-Both model precision scores are very close to each other.
+1. The precision score for true negative is substantially lower than Model A, .8071 vs .8341.
+2. The true positive precision score is very close to Model A, 09748 vs .9815.
+3. This model took less than 10 minutes to set up while the Model A took close to 2.5 hrs.
+Model B's results are more than satisfactory.
 <br></br>

 # Model C Deep Learning with GloVe